How Much Does a WooCommerce Store Cost in 2026?

 As mentioned earlier, plugins sold through the WooCommerce marketplace are often more expensive than comparable options outside the marketplace.
 For example, our own WooCommerce plugins are priced well below the market average.

 There are also a few plugins we wouldn’t recommend replacing, like WooCommerce Subscriptions.
 It’s the “gold standard” for selling subscriptions with WooCommerce.
-While it’s quite expensive, it offers the best compatibility with themes and third-party plugins due to its widespread adoption and deep integration.
+While it’s quite expensive, it offers the best compatibility with themes and third-party plugins due to its widespread adoption.

 The cost of email